NETWAYS/notify_zammad/README.md

 This will also set the ticket state to `open`.
 If no ticket exists nothing will happen.

+Downtime/Flapping notifications will add an article to an existing ticket.
+If no ticket exists nothing will happen.

 Recovery notifications will close an existing ticket.
 This will set the ticket state to `closed`.
 If no ticket exists nothing will happen.